kijun blog Reorder planning after Stocky

 What still needs a planning layer

 What the admin does not do is tell you what to reorder, when, or how much.
 It records a purchase order once you decide to place one, but it does not flag which products are approaching their reorder point or roll many orders together into a buying plan.
 A couple of native limits make this concrete.
 Purchase order APIs are not currently available in Shopify and are under consideration, so you cannot fully automate purchase order creation from an outside system today.
 And while you can download a purchase order as a PDF from the admin, you cannot email it to a supplier directly from the admin, so sending it stays a manual step.
 For a fuller look at what native Shopify purchase orders cover after Stocky and where the gaps are, see Shopify purchase orders after Stocky.
 The planning layer is where the what, when, and how much actually live.
 For most stores that layer starts as a spreadsheet built from exported counts and order history, and it stays a spreadsheet until the manual upkeep outweighs the cost of a focused tool.
+The output of that layer each cycle is a short list of what to buy, sized and reasoned, which you review as a buy list after Stocky before any purchase order is created.
 Deciding whether a given restock is a reorder or a transfer between your own locations belongs here too; see reorder versus transfer.

 Low stock and dead stock belong in the same check